qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

    *  - **True pixel count**
       - ``TRUE_PIXEL_COUNT``
       - [integer]
-      - The count of True pixels in the output raster layer
+      - The count of True pixels (value = 1) in the output raster layer
    *  - **False pixel count**
       - ``FALSE_PIXEL_COUNT``
       - [integer]
-      - The count of False pixels in the output raster layer
+      - The count of False pixels (value = 0) in the output raster layer
    *  - **Output layer**
       - ``OUTPUT``
       - [raster]